OAID/CVGesture/README.md

 CVGesture is a project that is maintained by **OPEN** AI LAB, it uses OpenCV to recognize mult-hand geture.

-The release version is 0.1.0, is based on [Rockchip RK3399](http://www.rock-chips.com/plus/3399.html) Platform, target OS is Ubuntu 16.04.
-Can download the source code from [OAID/CVGesture](https://github.com/OAID/CVGesture)
+The release version is 0.2.0, is based on [Rockchip RK3399](http://www.rock-chips.com/plus/3399.html) Platform, target OS is Ubuntu 16.04.
+You can download the source code from [OAID/CVGesture](https://github.com/OAID/CVGesture)

 ### Documents
 * [Installation instructions](installation.md)